khanshoaib3/minecraft-access/doc/KEYBINDINGS.md

 You may find that some features have duplicate keys, such as I, J, K, L as the arrow keys in various features.
 It's ok since the same key takes effect in different interfaces for different functions.

+You may want to take a look at [all the original controls](https://minecraft.fandom.com/wiki/Controls#Java_Edition) as well.

 ## Table Of Contents

 1. [Camera Controls](#camera-controls)